jianhanlim/uvc-gadget/README.md

 # uvcgadget - UVC gadget C library

 uvcgadget is a pure C library that implements handling of UVC gadget functions.
+This is the updated uvc gadget that will rotate the frame by 90 degree

 ## Utilities